bendytree/Objective-C-RegEx-Categories/readme.md

 <a name="support"/>
 ## Support

-If you need help, [submit an issue](https://github.com/bendytree/Objective-C-RegEx-Categories/issues), [send a pull request](https://github.com/bendytree/Objective-C-RegEx-Categories/pulls), or tweet at me [@BendyTree](http://twitter.com/bendytree).
+If you need help, [submit an issue](https://github.com/bendytree/Objective-C-RegEx-Categories/issues) or send a [pull request](https://github.com/bendytree/Objective-C-RegEx-Categories/pulls).

+My name is Josh - you can visit my website at [joshwright.com](joshwright.com) or tweet at me [@BendyTree](http://twitter.com/bendytree).

 <a name="licensing"/>